 Second, crusted scabies cause thick, grayish crusts that contain many mites instead of a bumpy rash.
 This is where crusted scabies gets its name, and it’s why it’s far more contagious than regular scabies.

-How to tell the difference between scabies and other skin rashes
+How to identify scabies from other skin rashes

 There are a number of conditions with symptoms that are similar to those of scabies.
 However, there are some key differences: